Francis I of France: Relations with the Americas and Asia

 Francis had been much aggrieved at the papal bull Aeterni regis: in June 1481 Portuguese rule over Africa and the Indies was confirmed by Pope Sixtus IV.
-Thirteen years later, on 7 June 1494, Portugal and the Crown of Castille signed the Treaty of Tordesillas under which the newly discovered lands would be divided between the two signatories.
+Thirteen years later, on 7 June 1494, Portugal and the Crown of Castile signed the Treaty of Tordesillas under which the newly discovered lands would be divided between the two signatories.
 All this prompted Francis to declare, "The sun shines for me as it does for others.
 I would very much like to see the clause of Adam's will by which I should be denied my share of the world."

 In order to counterbalance the power of the Habsburg Empire under Charles V, especially its control of large parts of the New World through the Crown of Spain, Francis endeavoured to develop contacts with the New World and Asia.
 Fleets were sent to the Americas and the Far East, and close contacts were developed with the Ottoman Empire permitting the development of French Mediterranean trade as well as the establishment of a strategic military alliance.

 The port city now known as Le Havre was founded in 1517 during the early years of Francis's reign.
 The construction of a new port was urgently needed in order to replace the ancient harbours of Honfleur and Harfleur, whose utility had decreased due to silting.
 Le Havre was originally named Franciscopolis after the king who founded it, but this name did not survive into later reigns.